Tantor-Hub/tantor-learning-api/README.md

 yarn run build
 ```

-## How to Kill the process if is running in the background
+## How to Kill the process if running in the background

 On Windows